X-lab-3D/PANDORA/README.md

 ## Tutorial

+Are you planning to run multiple pMHC models with similar settings?
+Then hop directly to example #5 and try our Wrapper module!

 #### Example 1 : Generating a peptide:MHC complex given the peptide sequence
 PANDORA requires at least these information to generate models:
 - Peptide sequence